|Jury Commissioner||Cheryl Hoff|

 - Make your second phone call at the specified time.
 Once you are impaneled on a jury, however, you must follow the instructions given to you by the judge.

 The term of service in Ada County is listed on your juror summons.
 You probably will be asked to appear two times during your term of service.
 Be certain to inform your employer of your call to jury services.
 Be certain to take care of all your personal and family needs before reporting to jury service.
 It is too late to have your jury service postponed on the day you report for duty.
-If you have an extreme emergency, please call the Jury Commissioner's office at (208)287-7570.
+If you have a question, please call the Jury Commissioner's office at (208)287-7570, ext.
+0.

 If you are impaneled on a jury that continues past the 5 days, you are required to stay with that jury for the duration of the trial.
 Also, if your case is going into deliberation and there is a possibility that it may run late into the evening, notify your family members.
 Also, be certain that your family members know which judge you are appearing before.
-If you have a family emergency before 5:00 p.m., ask your family to notify the Jury Commissioner's office.
-If there is an emergency after 5:00 p.m., they must leave a message on the Judge's answering device.
+If you have a family emergency before 5:00 p.m., call (208)287-7570, ext.
+0. If there is an emergency after 5:00 p.m., call (208)287-7171.
 In either case, a message will be delivered to you as soon as possible.

 One Trial System